 You also need to provide a straightforward description of the procedures, potential risks or discomforts, and any possible benefits.
 Be sure to detail any alternative treatments available, how confidentiality will be maintained, and whether compensation is offered.
 This transparency ensures participants can make a truly informed decision about joining your trial.

-How to Document and Obtain Consent
+The Right Way to Document and Obtain Consent

 The process of obtaining and documenting informed consent is just as important as the form itself.
 Your team must take the time to explain the research thoroughly and give potential participants ample opportunity to ask questions.
 The goal is to assess their comprehension and ensure they genuinely understand what they are agreeing to before they sign anything.
 This conversation is a critical step that a simple signature cannot replace.